Lawrytime/RoboDiffuse/Robotics Operating System/README.md

     source /opt/ros/humble/setup.sh

-### Further instructions to set up RVIZ to receive commmands will be appended as code updates are made.
+### Further instructions to set up RVIZ to receive commmands will be appended in due course.

 #        ✅✅✅✅✅✅✅✅✅✅✅✅✅✅✅✅✅✅✅✅✅✅